haberdashPI/vscode-master-key/notes.md

 + feature: specify user-specific binding file, apart from activated keybindings
 + Split out any of the commands that are really custom for me that don't make sense to publish.

-- FIX: keybindings do not update after config updates
+- FIX: visual keybindings do not update after config updates

 - maybe actually setup tests for all the new stuff in keybindings/index.js??
     + load presets list from directory